active-interest/seo-ultimate/readme.txt

 * **Permalink Tweaker**
 	* Lets you remove the permalink base for categories, tags, and/or custom taxonomies.
 For example, enable category base removal to convert `http://example.com/category/example` into `http://example.com/example`, and then pair that with a `/%category%/%postname%/` permalink to enable some serious SEO siloing action.

+* **SEO Ultimate Widgets** -- NEW in Version 6.6
+	* Lets you output your Deeplink Juggernaut Footer Links in a widget
+	* The Siloed Categories widget makes it drag-and-drop-easy to construct siloed navigation on your site

 * **Settings Manager**
 	* Export your SEO Ultimate settings to a file and re-import later if desired.